wp-plugins/wp-genesis-box/readme.txt

 Now, add the built-in text widget that comes with WordPress, and insert the shortcode into the text widget.
 See above for how to use the shortcode.

 See http://digwp.com/2010/03/shortcodes-in-widgets/ for a detailed example.

+<strong>Important: If using a widget in the sidebar, make sure you choose one of the smaller images so that it will fit.</strong>

 = I don't want the buttons on my post editor toolbar.
 How do I remove them? =